-Problems will arise also in relation to the role of the Catholic hospital and the Catholic physician in participation in the full spectrum of family planning, incluig the which "technique" of sterilization is included under the ha ing of Other comprehensive health car tween areas of conflict may arise 1 the the hospital's operation states therapeutic abortion laws where they have been passe Training in therapeutic aborti technique may be made man ory in in the residency training program future and the Catholic stetrible to cian-Gynecologist may be u his maintain, at the same t economic security and conscience clear.
+Problems will arise also in relation to the role of the Catholic hospital and the Catholic physician in participation in the full spectrum of family planning, inclu-"technique" of sterilization is included under the he comprehensive health car areas of conflict may arise the hospital's operation therapeutic abortion laws where they have been passe ing in therapeutic aborti nique may be made mand residency training program future and the Catholic cian-Gynecologist may be maintain, at the same t economic security and science clear.

-inities At the same time oppo tholic also present themselves. action physicians, both in individu and through their Guild could tholic work in consort with the · Con-Hospital Association and St vmanferences in fostering cle e care physician relationships in of "the whole man," in spi soring rs, in Medico-Legal-Moral Semin giving leadership in commu ty forreeded ums for the establishment of narcotic and alcoholic tratment osition developing centers, in statements on medico-eth al aspects of patient care and in pholding the dignity of the human person in a health system which will have a dominant emphasis on the scientific qualities of good patient care.
+of the which ing of Other tween the states Traintechory in in the ostetrible to the coninities At the same time oppo tholic also present themselves. action physicians, both in individu and through their Guilds could tholic work in consort with the · Con-Hospital Association and St vmanferences in fostering cle e care physician relationships in of "the whole man," in spe soring rs, in Medico-Legal-Moral Semin giving leadership in commu tv forreeded ums for the establishment of narcotic and alcoholic to tment osition developing centers, in statements on medico-eth al aspects of patient care and in pholding the dignity of the human person in a health system which will have a dominant emphasis on the scientific qualities of good patient care.